groupby/elements-logic/README.md

 git submodule update --init
 ```
 ## Setup
-Run the `./scripts/setup.sh` script to build all of the SFX-Logic packages.
+Run the `./scripts/setup.sh` script to build all of the Elements-Logic packages.
 ```sh
   ./scripts/setup.sh
 ```

 ## Commands
-The following commands are run in the context of an individual package contained within the SFX-Logic monorepo.
+The following commands are run in the context of an individual package contained within the Elements-Logic monorepo.
 The individual packages can be found within the [`packages/@elements`](packages/@elements) directory.

 ### Building packages
 To build an individual package, run the following command: